 Choosing the right location for your teepee is vital for its stability and comfort.
 Here are some considerations when selecting your teepee site:

-- Flat, Stable Ground: Select a location with a flat, even surface.
-Avoid low-lying areas where water may pool during heavy rains.
+Select a location with a flat, even surface.
+Avoid low-lying areas where water may pool during heavy rains, as this can damage your teepee and create uncomfortable conditions inside.

 Constructing the Teepee Frame